 Andrew was born and raised in Hunslet, coming from a well-known local rugby league family.
 He’s the founder and owner of Beadnall Copley Estate & Letting Agents in West & North Yorkshire.
-In addition to being a Trustee of The Hunslet Club he is a proud committee member of Hunslet Club Parkside ARLFC.
+In addition to being on the Trustee board of The Hunslet Club he is a proud committee member of Hunslet Club Parkside ARLFC.
 He Chairs the Hunslet CF & A Club Trust which for over 40 years has offered financial support to the youth, schools and sporting organisations of south Leeds.
 A keen sports enthusiast, Andrew is a Vice-President of Hunslet RLFC and a Taverner at Leeds Rhinos.
 He has long been a supporter of Cancer Research UK Leeds Centre as the principle sponsor for 10 years of the Bramham Park Fun Run and is a former fund-raising committee member for the Yorkshire Cancer Centre at Cookridge Hospital, Leeds.

 Richard Shaw – Vice Chairman

 Richard Shaw is an Operations Director for Mace Group who are a leading international construction and consultancy company.
-Richard leads the consultancy business within Yorkshire and the North East supporting clients in the planning and delivery of property and construction projects across a range of sectors.
+He leads the consultancy business within Yorkshire and the North East supporting clients in the planning and delivery of property and construction projects across a range of sectors.
 He is a Chartered Civil Engineer and qualified Project Manager (PRINCE2 and APM) with a passion for developing others through mentoring, coaching and engagement across the wider skills agenda.
-Richard is a relatively new Trustee of the Hunslet Club, bringing a wealth of experience and expertise in strategic planning and governance.
+Richard is a relatively new Trustee board member of the Hunslet Club, bringing a wealth of experience and expertise in strategic planning and governance.

 Bob Lewis – Trustee